Photo above: Award ceremony 2021

 You can apply by filling in the application form.
 When applying, it is necessary to submit all requested documents (digitally).

-In 2022, the award ceremony will take place in spring.
+In 2022, the award ceremony will take place in spring during Groene Peper, the yearly event about sustainability in education.
 The exact date is not yet known.
-Whether we will award the prize on location and where is still to be determined.

 The assessment will be carried out by a jury consisting of experienced environmental experts from the government, the business community, higher education and universities.
 The composition of the jury is not yet known.
 More information about the composition of the jury will soon be available on this page.